What is the Maximum Leverage in Forex Trading?

 Off-shore Unregulated | All Trading Pairs | Up to 8888:1 |

-In the forex market, it is common for brokers to offer 1:200 leverage which is seen as a high ratio for retail traders.
+In the forex market, it is common for brokers to offer ratios up to 1:200 which is seen as a high ratio for retail traders.

-Here is an example of how maximum leverage in forex works:
+Here is an example of how maximum credit in forex works:

-Let’s say that you choose a high leverage ratio of 1:200.
+Let’s say that you choose a high ratio of 1:200.

-This means that for every $1000 you deposit in your trading account, you are able to open trades valued up to $200,000.
+This means that for every $1000 you deposit in your trading account, you can open trades valued up to $200,000.

-With this buying power, you can open 2 standard forex lots.
+With this buying power, you can open 2 standard forex positions.

 Out of the total $200,000 trade value, only $1000, or 0.005% is your own deposited money.